 Hillier J. The art of Hokusai in book illustration , London, 1980.

 Lane R. Hokusai, life and works , Milan, 1991.

 Salamon Villa T., The hundred views of Fuji, Turin, 1975.

 Smith II H. Hokusai: one hundred view of Fuji by Hokusai, London, 1988.

 The view seems to illustrate a peasant folklore saying from the Taga no ura area, south of Fuji in the province of Sagami.
-When the melting of the snow draws on the slopes of Fuji a figure representing a nootoko , a farmhand, this is a good omen for a very rich harvest.
+When the melting snow draws a figure representing a nootoko , laborer, on the slopes of Fuji, this is an auspicious sign for a very rich harvest.

-Designed in imitation of the mountain, the nets to cover the harvest, protection from birds in search of food.
+Designed in imitation of the mountain, the nets to cover the harvest, protection from birds looking for food.